 Brian & Lydia Kane

-Brian Kane was born and raised on the campus of Bob Jones University where his parents are on staff.
+Brian Kane was born and raised on the campus of Bob Jones University where his parents were on staff.
 He earned an undergraduate degree in Bible, followed by a Master of Divinity degree.
-Lydia grew up in the Philippines where her parents are missionaries.
+Lydia grew up in the Philippines where her parents were missionaries.
 She attended BJU, where she met Brian, and graduated with a Bachelor of Science degree in Biology and a Master’s degree in Counseling.
 Brian and Lydia were married in 2001.

 The Kanes moved to Cambodia in 2007.
 After language study in Phnom Penh, they began serving the Krung church leaders in the Ratanakiri province primarily through Bible teaching and discipleship.
 Brian is also assisting with the Krung Bible translation.